Irina Shayk Stuns In Plunging Blue Gown At The 2019 Met Gala — But Where Was Bradley Cooper?

 Fans of the catwalk queen showered her with love for her breathtaking look from the Met Gala.
 Irina’s duo of posts showing off her ensemble has garnered nearly half a million likes and dozens of compliments from her 11.9 million followers complimenting her jaw-dropping display.

-But while it certainly had many turning their heads to get a glimpse, others were raising eye brows at the fact that her long time beau, actor Bradley Cooper was noticeably absent from the event.
-Though some may see this as more fuel to ongoing cheating rumors that surfaced after the star’s intimate Grammy’s performance with Lady Gaga of their hit song “Shallow” from A Star is Born, USA Todayexplained that there was a perfectly good reason for the 44-year-old’s absence.
+But while it certainly had many turning their heads to get a glimpse, others were raising eyebrows at the fact that her longtime beau, actor Bradley Cooper, was noticeably absent from the event.
+Though some may see this as more fuel to ongoing cheating rumors that surfaced after the star’s intimate Grammy’s performance with Lady Gaga of their hit song “Shallow” from A Star is Born, USA Today explained that there was a perfectly good reason for the 44-year-old’s absence.

 Why did Irina Shayk attend the #MetGala without BF Bradley Cooper? ????https://t.co/KmNADj1VZe